Quick Navigation

 Chosen for its vast, sheltered anchorage, Scapa Flow served as the main base for the Royal Navy's Grand Fleet in WWI and the Home Fleet in WWII.
 Its strategic location controlled access to the North Atlantic, vital for blockading Germany and protecting Arctic convoys.

-WWI & The German Fleet Scuttling: Initially poorly defended, Scapa Flow was rapidly fortified during WWI.
+WWI and the German Fleet scuttling: Initially poorly defended, Scapa Flow was rapidly fortified during WWI.
 After the war, 74 ships of the defeated German High Seas Fleet were interned here.
 On 21 June 1919, under secret orders from Rear Admiral Ludwig von Reuter to prevent them falling into British hands, the crews scuttled 52 warships.
-This dramatic act, the largest single loss of naval vessels in history, left a ghostly underwater fleet, parts of which are still visible or accessible to divers today.
+This dramatic act — the largest single loss of naval vessels in history — left a ghostly underwater fleet, parts of which are still visible or accessible to divers today.

-WWII & HMS Royal Oak: The perceived impregnability of Scapa Flow was shattered early in WWII.
-On 14 October 1939, German U-boat U-47, commanded by Günther Prien, slipped through the eastern defences and torpedoed the battleship HMS Royal Oak at anchor, with the loss of 833 lives.
-This devastating attack prompted Winston Churchill to order the construction of permanent barriers to seal the eastern approaches.
+WWII and HMS Royal Oak: The perceived impregnability of Scapa Flow was shattered early in WWII.
+On 14 October 1939, German U-boat U-47, commanded by Günther Prien, slipped through the eastern defences and torpedoed the battleship HMS Royal Oak at anchor.
+The ship rolled and sank in 13 minutes, with the loss of 834 lives — 134 of them under the age of 18.
+It remains one of the Royal Navy's worst single-ship losses of the war.
+The site is a designated war grave; a green buoy on the surface marks the wreck and the Royal Navy still places an ensign there every year on the anniversary.

-In direct response to the Royal Oak disaster, construction began in 1940 on four massive causeways – the Churchill Barriers – to block the eastern channels into Scapa Flow.
+Construction began in 1940 on four massive causeways to block the eastern channels into Scapa Flow.
 This immense feat of engineering involved:

 - Using over 250,000 tonnes of rock quarried locally and filling wire 'gabion' baskets.